emilioSp/test-frameworks/README.md

 **However, I found a way to mock implementation of ESM modules, through `spyOn` method.**

+🚨 But IMO this is misleading. _Spying_ and _Mocking_ are 2 distinct concepts in the testing domain.

 ### Tap
-It seems that tap doesn't work properly with TypeScript, and it requires [esmock](https://www.npmjs.com/package/esmock) to achieve mocking capabilities. https://github.com/tapjs/node-tap/issues/807#issuecomment-1215999251
+Tap requires an extra dependency if you want to mock esm modules 🚨 It seems that tap doesn't work properly with TypeScript, and it requires [esmock](https://www.npmjs.com/package/esmock) to achieve mocking capabilities. https://github.com/tapjs/node-tap/issues/807#issuecomment-1215999251